Kids’ Guided Meditation for Concentration + Focus

 Feel your belly extend as you breathe in, and feel it go flat as you breathe out.

+Now, listen carefully to any sounds outside and around you.
 You may hear outside noises – maybe cars, birds, or something else.
 Just listen for a moment.

 Now, turn your focus within.

+Listen quietly to what you hear happening within your body.
 Can you hear your heart beating?
-Can you hear your breath as you breathe in slowly?
+Can you hear your breath as you inhale slowly?

 You can use this attention and concentration anytime.
 As you go about your day, if you need to focus, just stop and close your eyes for a moment.

 But sometimes we really need to concentrate on the task at hand to get it done and to feel good and proud of ourselves.
-We also need to sometimes remind ourselves how important it is to live in the present moment, be centered, to be connected with who we truly are and what really matters.
+We also need to remind ourselves how important it is to live in the present moment, be centered, to be connected with who we truly are and what really matters.

 We have everything inside.
 The beauty of the entire universe, inside of us.